-The provision has its own suite of rooms comprising of a Foundation Stage classroom (which also doubles as a Community Classroom), a Key Stage 1 classroom, a Therapy room, an HIP office, a large resources cupboard, and a kitchenette area.
-Key Stage 2 has a teaching classroom and a group support room within the Key Stage 2 side of the school.
+The provision has its own suite of rooms comprising of a Foundation Stage classroom (which also doubles as a Community Classroom), a Key Stage 1 classroom, a Therapy room, an HIP office, a large resources cupboard, and a kitchenette area for cooking activities.

 Pelham School promotes positive attitudes between hearing and hearing impaired children and takes pride in the inclusive attitude of our whole school community.

-An understanding of deafness and its implications contributes to an inclusive environment and helps build positive attitudes.
-Deaf Awareness sessions are provided to staff in the school on appointment and throughout their time at Pelham School.
-All children in the school have regular deaf awareness sessions from nursery to Year 6, covering areas such as communication strategies, hearing aids, signing vocabulary and songs, deaf role models and what it means to be deaf.
+Deaf Awareness sessions are provided to staff in the school and all children in the school have regular deaf awareness sessions from nursery to Year 6.
+Topic areas include; communication strategies, hearing aids, signing vocabulary and songs, deaf role models and what it means to be deaf.
 This knowledge and experience enriches the whole school community.

 The provision has a child centred Total Communication Policy; by this we mean we use the communication approach appropriate to each child.
 This could be oral/aural, signing, spoken and written English, speech reading, British Sign Language, Signed English, Signed Supported English, finger-spelling, natural gesture, pictures or symbols.
 Communication methods can change and develop over a child's time at Pelham School and therefore it is regularly reviewed along with their educational and emotional needs.